 If you cannot leave your hand there for at least 5 seconds, the asphalt will be too hot for your dog’s paws.

-Try to avoid the midday heat and rather go for a walk in the mornings or late evenings when the sun has already set.
+Try to avoid the midday heat and go for a walk in the mornings or late evenings when the sun has already set.

 I have put together a list of the 10 best waterproof dog boots.
 There are several options for you that will work in any weather conditions.